yassinfrh/ARP_Assignment3/README.md

 - the `bin` folder contains all the executable files
 - the `out` folder will contain the saved image as a *bmp* file
+- the `log` folder will contain the log files of processA and processB

 ## Processes
 The program is composed of 3 processes: